dcsndevs/daily-devotional/README.md

 ## Technologies used:
 - [Django](https://docs.djangoproject.com/) is the web framework that was used to manage this project.
+- [Bootstrap](https://getbootstrap.com/) is the web framework used for custom components and layouts.
 - [Python](https://python.org) is the main technology used in this application
 - [Lucid](https://lucid.com) was used to create workflows for guidance in building the application
 - [VScode](https://vscode.com/) was used to write and edit the codes and host the site on my local  computer